-We have acquired, and may continue to acquire, unimproved real property or properties that are under development or construction.
+We have acquired, and may again acquire, unimproved real property or properties that are under development or construction.
 Investments in these properties are subject to the uncertainties generally associated with real estate development and construction, including those related to re-zoning land for development, environmental concerns of governmental entities or community groups and the developers' ability to complete the property in conformity with plans, specifications, budgeted costs and timetables.
 If a developer fails to perform, we may resort to legal action to rescind the purchase or the construction contract or to compel performance.
 A developer's performance may also be affected or delayed by conditions beyond the developer's control.
 Delays in completing construction could also give tenants the right to terminate leases.
 We may incur additional risks when we make periodic progress payments or other advances to developers before they complete construction.
+Despite management's planning and cost-mitigation efforts, inflation could have an effect on our construction costs necessary to complete development and redevelopment projects.
+Additionally, labor shortages and supply chain issues could extend the time to completion.
 These and other factors can result in increased costs of a project or loss of our investment.
 In addition, we will be subject to lease-up risks associated with newly constructed projects.
 We also must rely on rental income and expense projections and estimates of the fair market value of property upon completion of construction when agreeing upon a purchase price at the time we acquire the property.
 If our projections are inaccurate, we may pay too much for a property, and the return on our investment could suffer.